American Recovery Service Phone Harassment?

 Are you receiving any harassing phone calls from any of the following numbers?

 If the answer is yes, then you are receiving calls from a known ARS number.
 You may be a victim of ARS phone harassment.
 Be sure to document the date and time of each call you receive for your records.
 The list above is not all the numbers that ARS uses.
-The calls can be from a different number and it still be American Recovery Service calling you.
+The calls can be from different phone numbers and it still be American Recovery Service calling you.
 Contact our office right away so we can start the process to stop ARS from calling you illegally.
 Above all, no one should live with harassment!

 Credit Report Implications of Debt Collection